SaurabhPVishwakarma95/WebolAdvancedCurCalcProj/README.md

 5. Local Database has been used in the project.
 6. MVVM Architecture has been used in the project.
 7. Riverpod pattern has been used in the project.
-8. Demo folder has application screen snaps.
+8. Screenshots folder has application screen snaps.
 9. Design folder has blueprint designed on white board.
 10. Requirement folder has the pdf file of the application.
 11. Unit Test has been added in test file.